SkyRaider95/ENSC251-Final-Project/README.txt

 		No point creating a huge class for everything.
 What do you think?
 I created advancedParserClasses for this purpose.

 Part 1:
-Jin:	Mostly done, TA pointed out that this does not work if (bla bla) a = 0 (unresolved)
+Jin:	Mostly done, TA pointed out that this does not work if (bla bla) a = 0 (resolved)
-		Listed some possibilities at the getAssignmentStatements function (unresolved)
+		Listed some possibilities at the getAssignmentStatements function (resolved)

 Part 2: